 4) Relatedly, there is a lot of talk of Court reform, including such ideas as expansion and term limits.
 What are the chances that such reform takes place?

 Justices have always served for life, although many scholars think the Constitution does not require that.
 The Constitution says “The Judges, both of the supreme and inferior Courts, shall hold their Offices during good Behaviour. . . .”
 The term “During good behavior” means they cannot be removed for political reasons by a president the way the president can remove a cabinet member.
-But Congress could set a “term of office” for a justice (say 17 or 21 years) and they would serve during that term.
+But Congress could set a “term of office” for a justice (say 17 or 21 years) and they would serve during “good behavior” in that term.
 I cannot predict the future, but this might happen.
 Because of the desire of presidents to “control” the Court long after they have left office, we increasingly get younger and younger Supreme Court justices, most of whom lack political experience and often have not really practiced law in ways that led them to deal with people.
-In the nineteenth century most justices had been in the political world and had wide experiences.
+In the nineteenth century most justices had been in the political world and had wide experiences, as well as extensive experience representing people in court.
 The last justice to have held public office was Sandra Day O’Connor, who joined the Court more than four decades ago.
 Having set terms would mean older, more experienced justices would be on the Court for a long period of time, but not seemingly forever.
 Similarly, the current Court may be just too small.
+The first Supreme Court had only six justices.
+It later grew, as the nation grew, to nine and then ten, and then went back to nine.
 The United States’ population is about ten times larger than it was when we set the Court size at nine justices.
+There were also many fewer states as well.
 At the time we had nine “circuits,” and each member of the Court was the “justice” for one circuit.
 Now we have 11 circuits for the states, plus the D.C.
 Circuit and something called the “Federal Circuit.”
 Perhaps we need 11 or 13 justices to match our current circuit size.

 5) What do you hope students and scholars will gain from Milestone Documents of the Supreme Court and a study of the Court as a whole?